Chart Color Schemes

 Belconnen lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 Belconnen's population was around 9,417 as of Nov 2025.
-This showed an increase of 915 people (10.8%) since the 2021 Census, which reported a population of 8,502 people.
-The change was inferred from the estimated resident population of 9,414 from the ABS as of June 2024 and an additional 161 validated new addresses since the Census date.
-This resulted in a population density ratio of 2,125 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Belconnen's growth of 10.8% since the 2021 census exceeded both the SA3 area (2.4%) and the state level, positioning it as a growth leader in the region.
+This showed an increase of 915 people since the 2021 Census, which reported a population of 8,502 people.
+The change was inferred from ABS estimates: 9,414 in June 2024 and additional validated new addresses since the Census date.
+Population density was 2,125 persons per square kilometer.
+Belconnen's growth rate of 10.8% since 2021 exceeded both its SA3 area (2.4%) and state averages, marking it as a growth leader.
 Overseas migration contributed approximately 78.2% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, were used.
-Based on projected demographic shifts, Belconnen is predicted to experience exceptional growth, placing it in the top 10 percent of national areas by 2041.
-The area is expected to increase by 4,963 persons by then, marking a total increase of 52.7% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, ACT Government's SA2 area projections are adopted.
+Based on these projections, Belconnen is expected to grow by 4,963 persons to 2041, reflecting a total increase of 52.7% over the 17-year period.

 Frequently Asked Questions - Population